 Some pads have special foam that hardens on impact.
 This costs more but the investment is worth it due to the fact that the pads will flex and mould better to the shape of your knees.

 There are two types of kneepads: those that are pulled on like a sock and those that clip or strap on.
-The latter will not require you to take your shoes off if you want to put on pads mid ride but weigh more and are warmer due to the thicker material around your legs.

 Most pads come in small, medium and large sizes.
 You should be able to find one that fits the circumference of your legs.
 Correct fitting is important.